 Unpaid accounts receivable may be assigned for collection.
 If an account is assigned, any collection costs, court costs, and/or attorney’s fees necessary to collect the amount owed will be added to the balance due.
 The balance due may be reported to national credit bureaus, which may adversely affect credit ratings.
 A hold will be placed on university records and future enrollment until the balance is paid in full.

-Each student who expects to complete degree requirements for a bachelor’s degree or a master’s degree must file an application by March 1 for Summer graduates, July 1 for Fall graduates, and January 1 for Spring graduates via goNSU.
-Undergraduate students, in conjunction with the advisor, should utilize the DARS audit to check eligibility for graduation.
+Each student who expects to complete degree requirements for a bachelor’s degree or a master’s degree must file an application by March 15 for Summer graduates, August 15 for Fall graduates, and January 15 for Spring graduates via goNSU.
+Undergraduate students, in conjunction with the advisor, should utilize the Degree Works audit system to check eligibility for graduation.
 In addition, graduate students who expect to complete requirements for master’s degrees next term should submit a degree check form to the Graduate College.
-Forms to request the degree check are located in the Graduate College.
+Forms to request the degree check are located on the Graduate College website.
 Degree check requests are not taken during grade reporting, registration or add/drop periods.

 Commencement ceremonies are held in May and December of each year.
 Students who have completed degree requirements in May, or anticipate completing requirements by August, may participate in the May commencement.
 Students who complete degree requirements in the Fall may participate in the December commencement.

 Students are personally responsible for completing all requirements established for their degrees by the university, college and department.
 A student's advisor may not assume these responsibilities and may not substitute, waive, or exempt the student from any established requirement or academic standard.

 Please register early.
 Courses are subject to cancellation due to low enrollment.
 All information is subject to change.